Checkpoint Docs

 Supported Providers

-These providers support PKCE (Proof Key for Code Exchange), which means the client secret is not required for the authorization flow.
+These providers support PKCE (Proof Key for Code Exchange) and don't require a client secret, so the OAuth flow runs directly against the provider.
 This is more secure for client-side applications.

 ProviderDefault Scopes